Supplier Code of Conduct

 6. Comply with all applicable laws governing compensation and working hours.
 In those countries where there is no applicable standard, overtime shall be paid, at a minimum, at the rate equal to the employee's regular wages.
 In those instances where housing is provided by Suppliers, assure Representatives' housing meets all applicable laws and regulations.

-ENFORCEMENT OF AND COMPLIANCE VERIFICATION WITH THE PDF SUPPLIER CODE OF CONDUCT
+ENFORCEMENT OF, AND VERIFICATION OF, COMPLIANCE WITH THE SUPPLIER CODE OF CONDUCT

-In addition to self audit and inspection, and as part of PDF’s compliance verification process, PDF may utilize internal and/or external (third-party) monitors to conduct, unannounced, on-site audits of Suppliers and their facilities.
+In addition to self audit and inspection and as part of PDF Solutions’ verification of Suppliers’ compliance, PDF Solutions may utilize internal and/or external (third-party) monitors to conduct, unannounced, on-site audits of Suppliers and their facilities.
 Audits may include but not be limited to inspections of physical facilities, record and document review, and interviews with Representatives.

-In addition to any other rights PDF may have under its agreement with Supplier, PDF may request the immediate removal of any Representative who behaves in a manner that is unlawful or inconsistent with this Code, any PDF policy, or that is otherwise deemed unacceptable to PDF.
+In addition to any other rights PDF Solutions may have under its agreement with Supplier, PDF Solutions may request the immediate removal of any Representative that behaves in a manner that is unlawful or inconsistent with this Supplier Code of Conduct, any other applicable PDF Solutions’ policy, or that is otherwise deemed unacceptable to PDF Solutions.

 REPORTING OF QUESTIONABLE BEHAVIOR AND/OR POSSIBLE VIOLATIONS